-(b) If the relevant person is not in attendance, the Disciplinary Committee shall refer to any written response to the letter referred to in regulation 5(1)(d) or other correspondence or note of conversation indicating his admission or otherwise of the allegations made against him.
+- (a) At the hearing of his case, if the relevant person is in attendance he shall be invited to indicate whether or not he admits each of the allegations made against him. - (b) If the relevant person is not in attendance, the Disciplinary Committee shall refer to any written response to the letter referred to in regulation 5(1)(a)(vi) or other correspondence or note of conversation indicating his admission or otherwise of the allegations made against him.